 The wild and common Dandelion.
-I hate this time of the year..
-Mid February the weather is cold and the fishing is not good, the days are still short and wild foods are not readily available.
-However there is one little and very common plant that persists though the cold weather and is readily available for those who crave wild foods.
+At the time of writing this post, it is mid-February the weather is cold and the fishing is not good, the days are still short and wild foods are not readily available.
+However there is one little ray of sunshine in a very common plant that persists through the cold weather and is readily available for those who crave wild foods.

 Visit our shop and buy Dandelion Root Tea and other Wild Foods.

 The Dandelion is probably one of the first wild plants that you learn to identify as a child, I remember my sister picking up the seed heads and letting the ‘little fairies’ go on the wind.
 A much better use for the plant is to pick and eat it, they can be delicious and used in many ways!

 Dandelions are easily identifiable by their yellow blooms and basal leaves (leaves which grow from the bottom of the stem only).
 Dandelion flowers grow on single, unbranching, hollow stems and the leaves are lobed and jagged or as I have heard them described ‘deep toothed’.
 The leaves are very recognisable, but not as recognisable as the tall yellow flowers that eventually turn into the fluffy seed heads.
 Uncommonly the Dandelion has a milky sap which exudes from broken leaves and the stem, I say uncommonly because most plants with a milky sap are poisonous.
 But let's look at every component of this plant in detail for a more thorough identification.

 Light to dark greens depending on age.
 Leaves are deeply lobed with deep toothed edges with an appearance of sharp teeth.
 They grow in a round crown or rosette and release a milky sap when cut or broken.

 Flowers have multiple yellow petals.
 Large yellow, pom pom flowers (about 4cm to 5cm across) made up of many fine, long, thin petals.
 They have no to little scent.